-Failure of mRNA vaccines to produce antibody responses in late diagnosed HIV with low CD4 count and high viral load
+mRNA vaccine fails to produce antibody response in late-stage HIV: low CD4 count and high viral load

 Simon Collins, HIV i-Base

 A letter to the 1 June 2021 edition of the Lancet HIV reports a UK case of someone diagnosed HIV positive in late infection 16 days after the second dose of the Pfizer mRNA vaccine.
 The vaccine failed to produce antibody responses.

 This person was included in a study that included HIV positive people on effective ART and also responses in HIV negative controls.